mkrg01/genome_assembly_pipeline/config/README.md

 Self-alignment dot plots include long contigs selected by `min_long_contig_length`, show that contig-length cutoff in the axis labels, and draw minimap2 PAF alignments with length >= 10 kb and identity >= 90%.

-Custom contig QC plots omit explanatory titles; put the description in the manuscript figure caption.
-GC and depth axes include units, and the Circos/linear plots use white backgrounds and black legend/track text, with colour swatches in the Circos legend.
-Linear plot count labels use each track's input window size (the largest coverage window, allowing for shorter terminal windows; the TIDK interval for telomeric repeats).
+Linear plot count labels show each track's input window size.
+Coverage tracks use the largest window in the input, and telomeric-repeat tracks use the TIDK interval; terminal windows may be shorter.

 ### Organelle Annotation